StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 The fields in this template are:

-* `_type`: StackState needs to know this is a monitor so, value always needs to be `Monitor`
+* `_type`: Rancher Observability needs to know this is a monitor so, value always needs to be `Monitor`
 * `query`: A PromQL query.
-Use the [metric explorer](/use/metrics/k8sTs-explore-metrics.md) of your StackState instance, http://your-stackstate-instance/#/metrics, and use it to construct query for the metric of interest.
+Use the [metric explorer](/use/metrics/k8sTs-explore-metrics.md) of your Rancher Observability instance, http://your-stackstate-instance/#/metrics, and use it to construct query for the metric of interest.
 * `unit`: The unit of the values in the time series returned by the query or queries, used to render the Y-axis of the chart.
 See the [supported units](/develop/reference/k8sTs-chart-units.md) reference for all units.
 * `aliasTemplate`: An alias for time series in the metric chart.
 This is a template that can substitute labels from the time series using the `${my_label}` placeholder.
 * `comparator`: Choose one of LTE/LT/GTE/GT to compare the threshold against the metric.
 Time series for which `<metric> <comparator> <threshold>` holds true will produce the failure state.
 * `threshold`: A numeric threshold to compare against.
 * `failureState`: Either "CRITICAL" or "DEVIATING".
-"CRITICAL" will show as read in StackState and "DEVIATING" as orange, to denote different severity.
+"CRITICAL" will show as read in Rancher Observability and "DEVIATING" as orange, to denote different severity.
 * `urnTemplate`: A template to construct the urn of the component a result of the monitor will be [bound to](#bind-the-results-of-the-monitor-to-the-correct-components).
 * `titleTemplate`: A title for the result of a monitor.
 Because multiple monitor results can bind to the same component, it's possible to substitute time series labels using the `${my_label}` placeholder.
 * `description`: A description of the monitor.